Justice Process - Trial

 Will the accused give evidence?

-In most cases, the accused will be in the courtroom when the witnesses give their evidence but does not have to testify at the trial.
+The accused will be in the courtroom when the witnesses give their evidence but the accused is not obligated to testify at the trial.

 When is the trial over?

-After all the witnesses have been heard, the Crown prosecutor and the defence counsel will make final statements.
+After all the evidence has been presented and witnesses have been heard, the Crown prosecutor and the defence lawyer will make final statements.

 When there is a trial with a jury:

-- the judge tells the jury what laws apply to the case, and how to consider the evidence they have heard.
-This is called instructing the jury
+- The judge will tell the jury what laws apply to the case, and how to consider the evidence they have heard.
+This is called instructing the jury.

-- the members of a jury will meet until they reach a decision
+- The members of a jury are required to meet until they reach a unanimous decision.

-- if the jury can not reach unanimous decision, the judge will declare a mistrial and a new trial will take place
+- If the jury cannot reach a unanimous decision, the judge will declare a mistrial and a new trial may take place.

 When there is a trial with a judge alone:

-- the judge must review all the evidence and decide whether or not the accused is guilty
+- The judge must review all the evidence and decide whether or not the accused is guilty.
+For the accused to be found guilty, the judge must be certain beyond a reasonable doubt that the accused committed the offence.

-- sometimes a judge reaches a decision right away but often a judge may take several days or weeks
+- Sometimes the judge will reach a decision right away but often the judge will take several days or weeks before announcing a verdict.